hellmarbecker/blog/_drafts/table-based-lookups-in-imply-polaris.markdown

 ## Lookups based on Druid Segments

-this is available only in Polaris
+With the September release, users can configure their own lookups in Polaris.
+These lookups are built directly on top of Polaris tables, and they are different from all other types of lookups.
+These _segment based lookups_ are now available in Polaris by default, although they can be enabled in Imply Hybrid and Imply Enterprise by installing a specific extension that is part of the commercial software release of Imply.

-big advantage: any (string) column can be either key or value. also more memory efficient
+The big advantage of segment based lookups: any (string) column can be either key or value.
+This means the address example above could be implemented using just one lookup structure.
+Segment based lookups are also more memory efficient, and by being integrated with the Polaris (or Druid) table schema the entire structure becomes more maintainable.

 ## How to do it in practice

+Let's look at a practical example.
+I am going to generate a data set that has [ISO country codes](https://en.wikipedia.org/wiki/ISO_3166-1) in it, and I want to enrich these data with country names by means of a lookup list I downloaded [here](https://raw.githubusercontent.com/lukes/ISO-3166-Countries-with-Regional-Codes/refs/heads/master/all/all.csv).

 model the dimension table
 - has to be partition by all